-About Annapurna 7 Pass Trek
+About Annapurna 7 Pass Trek - 19 days

 Annapurna Seven Pass Trek is the newly opened restricted area trekking trail in the Annapurna region.
 So, if you are looking for some hardcore trekking route then we recommend you to try this route.
 As the name indicates, on this trek, you will cross the infamous seven passes of the Annapurna region.
 And these passes are Kuchumro (4900m) pass, Yarcha pass (4860m), Meta pass (4782m), Phu pass (5050m), Naar pass (5400m) and Kang la (3505m).
 'La' means pass in the Tibetan language.
 Crossing pass while trekking is considered a challenging task.
-Hence, Annapurna Seven pass trek is an adventurous trekking destination of Nepal.
+Hence, Annapurna Seven pass trek is an adventurous trekking destination in Nepal.
 Also, through this trek, one can explore the remote trekking area of Nepal and all its glory.

 Annapurna Seven Pass trek will give the best experience of trekking in Nepal.
-So, Himalayan Ecological Trekking welcome you to join on this voyage to create unforgettable memories by stepping foot into Nepal’s restricted area.
+So, Himalayan Ecological Trekking welcomes you to join on this voyage to create unforgettable memories by stepping foot into Nepal’s restricted area.